Yellow-plumed honeyeater: Ecology and behaviour

 The main habitat type for yellow-plumed honeyeater is mallee.
 They occupy a broader range of habitat in the west of their range, including dry eucalypt woodland and eucalypt open-forest.
 They occasionally occur outside their usual habitat, such as in Acacia and Callitris woodland, and seasonally in flowering red ironbark forest, flowering grey box-yellow box woodland.

 They occur in sedentary, colonial groups, which may relocate in response to harsh conditions.
 They are noisy and conspicuous, and will jointly defend nesting or feeding territories, by engaging in communal wing quivering displays.

 Diet

-Yellow-plumed honeyeater are mainly insectivorous, foraging actively mainly in outer and upper foliage, branches and trunks of eucalypts, and taking insects on the wing.
+Yellow-plumed honeyeaters are mainly insectivorous, foraging actively mainly in outer and upper foliage, branches and trunks of eucalypts, and taking insects on the wing by hawking.
 They also feed opportunistically on nectar, including from various mallee eucalypts, yellow gum, grey box, red ironbark, and box mistletoe.

 Reproduction

-Yellow-plumed honeyeaters build an open, cup-shaped nest suspended by the rim from a thin fork or from foliage of mallee eucalypts and other small shrubs.
-Nests are made from wool, green grass and spider-webs, and lined with wool, grasses, plant-down and brightly-coloured feathers.
+Yellow-plumed honeyeaters build an open, cup-shaped nest suspended by the rim from foliage or from a thin fork of mallee eucalypts and other small shrubs.
+Nests are made from wool, green grass and spider webs, and lined with wool, grasses, plant-down and brightly-coloured feathers.
 Both parents feed the young, sometimes with the assistance of helpers.

 Yellow-plumed honeyeater nests are parasitised by fan-tailed cuckoos, pallid cuckoos, Horsfield's bronze-cuckoos and shining bronze-cuckoos.